InformaticsMatters/fragnet/orchestration/README.md

 1. A **Valid Redirect URIs** that is set to the Fragnet Search container host and port (until we have a domain re-direction then you'll need the cluster IP discussed below)
+1. The client's *Service Accounts Enabled* and *Direct Access Grants Enabled* should be `ON`
+1. You will also need to a 'fragnet-search' *Role* and users in it
 1. You will need to put the Keycloak Public Key and client secret into your `setenv.sh` (see below)